-Customer Value Analysis (CVA) identities what short and long term changes your business can make to improve the return on your customer value.
+Customer Value Analysis (CVA) identifies what short and long-term changes your business can make to improve the return on your customer value.
 Through internal interviews, reviews of existing documentation, and comparison to best practices, Axios identifies lagging capabilities and designs a targeted approach to close those gaps.

 Axios Value-driven Business Model Design combines the assessment of customer value with other innovation tools to re-design business models for increased return on customer value and stronger competitive barriers.
 By eliminating value drains and leaks, the cost of value delivery is reduced.
 New revenue sources are established, and the more creative go-to-market strategy is more difficult for your competition to imitate.